-Canine Companions has supported our clients on an individual basis for decades.
-Now, we are coming together to advocate for broader rights for people who rely on task-trained service dogs for independence, including our clients.
-You can help amplify the voice of Canine Companions as a volunteer grassroots advocate.
+In Canine Companions’ grassroots advocacy initiative, our community comes together to advocate for broader rights for people who rely on task-trained service dogs for independence, including our clients.
+You can help amplify the voice of Canine Companions in a variety of ways as a volunteer grassroots advocate.
 Sign up to become an advocate today.

 The Americans with Disabilities Act (ADA) defines a service dog as a working animal trained in specific tasks that directly mitigate the effects of a handler’s disability.
 Animals whose sole function is to provide comfort do not qualify as service animals and are not permitted in public.

 Service dog teams are permitted in any location the public is allowed if they meet the definition above and are in control and behaving in a safe manner.

 Service dogs must be clean, in control and behave in a safe manner.
 Aggression or continued misconduct, including barking, interfering with customers or toileting accidents can legally result in the dog’s removal from a business under the ADA.

 Find tips and best practices for grassroots advocacy.

 Looking for materials?
 You can find Canine Companions’ service dog infographic, perfect for quick reference here.

 Copyright © 2021 Canine Companions, Inc. All rights reserved.